Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Abstract

 \section{Abstract}

 Relativistic heavy-ion collisions produce femtometer-scale sources whose space-time structure can be constrained using two-particle femtoscopic correlations.
 Standard implementations rely on the smoothness and on-shell approximations, which effectively remove the relative momentum dependence of the particle emission function.
 We explore the validity of these approximations by deriving model-independent expansions that quantify the leading corrections for femtoscopy and coalescence with arbitrary sources and final-state interactions.
 The resulting first- and second-order correction terms can be evaluated with essentially the same numerical complexity as the usual Koonin-Pratt expressions; for angle-averaged correlations the first-order contributions vanish by symmetry.
-We illustrate the framework with explicit calculations in a blast-wave source model.
-For parameter sets representative of pp and PbPb fits at LHC energies, the corrections are at or below the percent level for pp correlations and deuteron coalescence.
+We illustrate the framework with explicit calculations in a blast-wave source model; for blast-wave parameter sets representative of pp and PbPb fits at LHC energies, the corrections are at or below the percent level for pp correlations and deuteron coalescence.
+These corrections are potentially subdominant compared to other effects, for example corrections to the equal time approximation.